-US-backed Gaza Humanitarian Foundation says 5 aid workers killed by Hamas
+US-backed Gaza Humanitarian Foundation says 5 aid workers killed in attack

-Bus carrying more than two dozen Palestinians ‘brutally attacked’ en route to distribution centre, organisation says.
+Bus carrying more than two dozen Palestinians attacked by Hamas, organisation says.

 The Gaza Humanitarian Foundation, the United States and Israel-backed organisation established to supplant the aid work of the United Nations, has accused Hamas of killing five staff and wounding multiple others in an attack on a bus en route to a food distribution centre.